wpXtreme/wpdk/index.md

 @section  section_hello_world_1 Hello World!
 WordPress plugin using WPDK - the basic

-This how-to creates a simple WordPress plugin and generates through *WPDK* an `Hello World!` menu item in the administration area of your WordPress environment.
-This code is very simple, and shows a basic, not "*invasive*" way of using *WPDK* in developing a WordPress plugin.
+This how-to creates a simple WordPress plugin and generates, through *WPDK* object WPDKMenu, an `Hello World!` menu item in the administration area of your WordPress environment.
+This code is very simple, and shows a basic, not *invasive* way of using *WPDK* in developing a WordPress plugin.

 Please follow these instructions to see this how-to in action in your WordPress environment.

-1. Install *WPDK* in your environment - please [follow these rules](@ref page_install) to do that.
+1. If not already done, install *WPDK* in your environment - please [follow these rules](@ref page_install) to do that.
 2. Download the zip of this how-to from official GitHub repository [clicking here](https://github.com/wpXtreme/wpdk-sample-menu-1).
 3. Unzip this how-to.
 You will have its root directory named `wpdk-sample-menu-1-master`
 4. Copy the entire `wpdk-sample-menu-1-master` folder in the `wp-content/plugins` directory of your WordPress environment.
-5. Activate the plugin: a new `Hello World!` menu item will appear in admin menu of your WordPress dashboard.
+5. Activate the plugin in your WordPress administration area: a new `Hello World!` menu item will appear in the main navigation menu at the left side of the screen.

 @page   page_how_to How to write a simple Plugin